 What is a Google Core Update?

-The clue is in the name — the word “core” refers to a part of something that is central to its existence or character.
-So, when we talk about Google core updates, we’re referring to broad changes that have been made to fundamental elements of the search engine’s algorithm.
+When we talk about Google core updates, we’re referring to broad changes that have been made to fundamental elements of the search engine’s algorithm.
 In Google’s own words: “the changes are about improving how our systems assess content overall.
 These changes may cause some pages that were previously under-rewarded to do better”.
 But, of course, updates can also cause a drop in rankings for some sites.